National College Health Improvement Project

 - What can be done to change the picture?

-We are making progress!
+We made progress!
 View the latest data report from Cornell's NCHIP team (pdf)

-The three documents below have been used (in a poster format) to help share Cornell's story with other NCHIP collaborators.
+The three documents below were used (in a poster format) to help share Cornell's story with other NCHIP collaborators.
 We plan to draw upon lessons learned in future campus collaborations.

 June 2011 poster